Stability of local tip pool sizes: Discussion and extensions

 \section{Discussion and extensions}

-This paper presents a DAG-based distributed ledgers model that considers variable and heterogeneous network delays.
-It is a continuous time model with random arrivals of new blocks and random communication delays between the nodes.
-First, we have proven asymptotic negative drift of the tip pool sizes, \ref{theo:drift}, that implies concentration results, Theorem \ref{theo:hitting}.
-A regeneration structure then led to the stationarity and ergodicity of the tip pool sizes, Theorem \ref{thm:ergodic}.
-Finally, using Monte-Carlo simulations, we showcase the impact of the rate distribution and the randomness of delays on the evolution of the local tip pool sizes.
-Let us discuss possible extensions of our work.
+This paper presents a continuous-time model for DAG-based distributed ledgers with variable and heterogeneous network delays.
+We assume partial synchrony (Assumption~\ref{ass:sync}) and global Poisson issuance (Assumption~\ref{ass:poisson}).
+Under these assumptions we established stability and a stationary regime for the observer and local tip pool sizes via the augmented Lyapunov argument of Section~\ref{sec:poisson}, obtained exponential tail and moment bounds through the Hajek analysis of Section~\ref{sec:quantitative}, derived a Little-type identity in the stationary Poisson regime in Section~\ref{sec:little}, and complemented the theory by illustrative Monte-Carlo simulations.
+We close with several directions for further work.

-\textbf{Different type of delays:} As already mentioned in subsection \ref{sec:rel works}, a different type of delay (time to validate a block) has been studied in \cite{penzkofer2021impact}.
+\textbf{Different types of delays:} As already mentioned in Subsection~\ref{sec:relworks}, a different type of delay, namely the time to validate a block, has been studied in~\cite{penzkofer2021impact}.
 One natural way to incorporate such delays is to include an additional mark in the Poisson point process that encodes the block type.
 The delays of a block then also depend on its type.
-While our obtained results carry over to this more general situation, understanding how these delays impact the tip pool sizes is more challenging as it requires more quantitative results.
+The proof strategy should extend to this more general situation, but understanding how such delays affect tip-pool sizes would require more quantitative estimates.

-\textbf{Quantitative results} We obtained qualitative results about the stability.
-For real-world applications, quantitative bounds are essential.
-The most important measure is the expected tip pool size.
-Previous results, \cite{kumar2022effect,penzkofer2021impact, cullen2019-variable-delay-9142287}, and our simulations show that the tip pool size depends on the distribution of the delays.
-Hence, explicit formulas for the expected tip pool size seem currently out of reach.
-A more feasible approach is to obtain meaningful upper and lower bounds on the tip pool sizes.
-Moreover, Figures \ref{fig:sims} and \ref{fig:simsb} show the fast convergence to the stationary regime, and it seems achievable to obtain quantitative bounds on this speed of convergence as described in Remark \ref{rem:explicitbounds}.
+\textbf{Quantitative results} Beyond qualitative stability, we obtained exponential tail and return-time bounds for the Lyapunov function and therefore polynomial moment bounds for the observer and local tip pool sizes.
+For applications, however, one would like sharper explicit performance bounds directly in terms of the delay distribution and the issuance heterogeneity.
+The most important quantity is the expected tip pool size.
+Previous results, \cite{kumar2022effect,penzkofer2021impact, cullen2019-variable-delay-9142287}, and our simulations show that the tip pool size depends strongly on the full delay distribution, so closed-form formulas seem out of reach in general.
+A more feasible goal is to derive robust upper and lower bounds that capture this dependence more explicitly and quantify the speed of convergence to stationarity.